As our planet becomes increasingly overpopulated, having access to clean, safe drinking water is essential if we are to keep as healthy as possible.

 How does the Reverse Osmosis System work?

-A high-pressure pump is applied to remove salt ions and molecules by increasing pressure on the salt side of the membrane.
-This forces the water out, keeping the dissolved salts and pollutants on one side of the membrane and pure water on the other.
+A high-pressure pump is applied to remove salt ions and molecules by increasing pressure on the salt side of the semipermeable membrane.
+This forces the water out, keeping the dissolved salts and pollutants on one side of the membrane and clean water on the other.

-The negative aspect and positive aspect of RO System
+The negative aspect and positive aspects of RO systems

 What is a Water Softener?

-A water softener is a product that removes the ions that make water hard from it.
+A water softener is a product that removes the ions from hard water.
 These are usually calcium and magnesium.

 How Does Water Softener Work?